-It includes work performed by laborers and machine operators that are directly related to the conversion of raw materials into finished products.
+Labor hours used directly upon raw materials to transform them into finished products is known as direct labor.
+This includes work performed by factory workers and machine operators that are directly related to the conversion of raw materials into finished products.

-Note that in contrast, indirect labor consists of labor that is not directly related to transforming the materials into finished goods.
+Note that in contrast to direct labor, indirect labor consists of work that is not directly related to transforming the materials into finished goods.
 Examples include salaries of supervisors, janitors, and security guards.
 Indirect labor is included as part of factory overhead.

 The direct labor (DL) variance is the difference between the total actual direct labor cost and the total standard cost.

 Direct labor variance = Total actual DL cost - Total standard DL cost